Kehvarl/DR_Snake_Tutorial/tutorial/part-1.md

     * `<array>` is the Array containing the items to use
     * `<iterator>` is the variable that will hold each item being passed to the expression
     * `<expression>` is the code to run on each item.
-  * `each` can also be represented in muiltiline form (and perform multiple actions) as:
+  * `each` can also be represented in multiline form (and perform multiple actions) as:
 ```ruby
 <array>.each do |<iterator>|
   <expression 1>